UC Hospitality - Serial Box

 Save

 When finished, click the save button.
-A popup will appear saying that any network changes require a system reboot.
-Click okay and wait for the system to return online (a process taking 1-2 minutes).
+A pop-up will appear saying that any network changes require a system reboot.
+Click OK and wait for the system to return online (a process that takes 1-2 minutes).

 VPN Settings